Apanatshka/dnfa/ideas.md

 Experiment with different fast and compact lookups for final states and for input alphabet (https://en.wikipedia.org/wiki/Sparse_array, https://en.wikipedia.org/wiki/Bit_array#Advantages_and_disadvantages, (Reduced Ordered) Binary Decision Diagrams, maybe Zero-Suppressed)

-## [crazy] Write DFA as linear algebra using adjacency matrix
+## [crazy] Write DFA as linear algebra (using adjacency matrix?)

 Probably not even possible. https://github.com/vbarrielle/sprs - sparse linear algebra library for rust.
+Recently read something that suggests this is possible and even done already, but of course forgot to bookmark it...